evannetwork/vade-didcomm/README.md

 ### did_exchange

-The [`did exchange protocol`] is a bit more complex and consist of 3 steps.
+The [`DID exchange protocol`] is a bit more complex and consist of 3 steps.
 The whole flow is implemented in the [`did-exchange test`].
 Like with the trust_ping, you can pass a simple message, that will be enhanced with the actual data that will be sent.
-Here an example for the first request (ensure, to set the service_endpoint to the url, where your did agent is available):
+Here an example for the first request (ensure, to set the service_endpoint to the url, where your DID agent is available):

 ```json
 {